Gega Diasamidze

-Giorgi "Gega" Diasamidze (born May 8, 1992) is a Georgian footballer who plays as a midfielder for Locomotive Tbilisi.
+Giorgi "Gega" Diasamidze (born May 8, 1992) is a Georgian footballer who plays as a midfielder.

 Career

 Gega Diasamidze was invited to train with AGF's reserve team in January 2011.
 And signed a contract with AGF Aarhus in the spring of 2011, then began to train with the A squad.
 On 6 March 2012, his contract was annulled.

 Another AGF Georgian footballer Davit Devdariani recommended AGF Aarhus to get Davit Skhirtladze and Giorgi Diasamidze.